wp-slimstat/wp-slimstat/readme.txt

 WP SlimStat, on the other side, has a server-based tracking engine, which can capture *all* of your visitors, both 'humans' and 'bots'.
 That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.

 = Can I track clicks and other events happening on the page? = Yes, you can.
-This plugin includes a Javascript function that can be attached to any event: click, mouseover, focus, keypress, etc. Here's the syntax:
+This plugin includes a Javascript handler that can be attached to any event: click, mouseover, focus, keypress, etc. Here's the syntax:

 `ss_track(e, c, n)`